Weighted Circle Fusion: Ensembling Circle Representation from Different Object Detection Results: Methods

 If a result from the second set cannot fuse with any result in list $R$, it is directly added to $R$.
 This process is repeated for each set of predictions until all m sets have been processed.

 Upon completing the fusion of all model predictions, the confidence score $S$ for the fused result is calculated as follows:

 where $S_m$ is the confidence score of each individual model's prediction.
-We also apply a ``T score'' as the threshold for the average confidence score to decide which circles to exclude.
-In our experiments, we set this value to 0.9.

 Additionally, we apply a ``count score'' $C$ to quantify how many model predictions have been fused into a single detection.
-The max value of $C$ depends on how many models we use in our ensemble method.We also apply a ``T count'' as the threshold for the count score to determine which circles should be dropped out.In our experiments, this value was established at 2.
+The max value of $C$ depends on how many models we use in our ensemble method.

-To further refine the detection outcomes, two thresholds are set: one for the confidence score and another for the count score.
-Detections that fall below these thresholds are considered unreliable and are therefore excluded from the final results.
-This strategic approach to fusion enhances the precision of detection, making WCF particularly effective for instances where erroneous detections are common.
+To further refine the detection outcomes, we introduced two thresholds: ``T count'' for the count value $C$ and ``T score'' for the average score of each result.
+Specifically, if both the count value and average score are below their respective thresholds, the detection result will be discarded.
+For the experiments in this paper, "T count" is set to 2 and "T score" is set to 0.9.
+This strategic approach enhances the precision of detection, making WCF particularly effective for instances where erroneous detections are common.

-Through its sophisticated fusion mechanism, WCF not only improves the overall accuracy of medical object detection but also demonstrates robustness against variations in object presentations, including changes in orientation and size.
-By aggregating and intelligently weighting the detection outcomes from multiple models, WCF addresses the critical challenge of reducing false positives and negatives, ensuring that only the most credible detections are considered.
-This method's emphasis on consensus among models, coupled with its innovative use of weighted averages for circle properties, sets a new standard for precision in the detection of circular objects in medical imaging.